-- 2. Amend Section 15.1.3, "TOD-UC Transit Urban Center", subsection B, "Applicability" by modifying the text to adjust the applicability of the TOD-UC zoning district, and clarify the requirements.
+- 3. Amend Section 15.1.3, "TOD-UC Transit Urban Center", subsection B, "Applicability" by modifying the text to clarify the applicability of the TOD-UC zoning district.
 The revised Section 15.1.3.B shall read as follows: - B. Applicability.
-The TOD-UC district may be applied to parcels within 1⁄2 mile walking distance of an existing rapid transit station, or within 1⁄4 mile walking distance of an adopted Metropolitan Transit Commission (MTC) alignment station location and as identified in a financially constrained metropolitan transportation plan (MTP) on an existing rapid transit corridor, or within 1⁄2 mile walking distance of an adopted and funded a funded and adopted Metropolitan Transit Commission alignment station location on other rapid transit corridors, or within 1⁄4 mile walking distance of an adopted and funded streetcar stop. - 3.
+The TOD-UC district may be applied to parcels within 1⁄2 mile walking distance of an existing rapid transit station, or within 1⁄4 mile walking distance of an existing streetcar stop, or within 1⁄2 mile walking distance of an adopted Metropolitan Transit Commission (MTC) alignment station location, and as identified in a financially constrained metropolitan transportation plan (MTP) on an existing rapid transit corridor, or within 1⁄2 mile walking distance of a funded and adopted an adopted and funded Metropolitan Transit Commission alignment station location on other rapid transit corridors, or within 1⁄4 mile walking distance of an adopted and funded streetcar stop. - 4.
 Amend Section 15.1.5, "TOD-CC Transit Community Center", subsection A, "Purpose" to correct inaccuracies in the first paragraph.
 Other paragraphs within subsection A remain unchanged.
 The revised Section 15.1.5.A shall read as follows: - A. Purpose.
 The TOD-CC district is appropriate for parcels near moderate-intensity rapid transit stations and streetcar stops.
 Its lower maximum building heights, and less stringent design standards, and higher maximum parking limits are intended to accommodate and encourage transit oriented and transit supportive development in transit station areas where there is not a current market demand for more intense development.
-These station areas are generally further from Uptown. - 4.
-Amend Section 15.1.7, "Applicability of Frontages", by clarifying the first paragraph.
+These station areas are generally further from Uptown.

+5. Amend Section 15.1.7, "Applicability of Frontages", by clarifying the first paragraph.
 The revised first paragraph shall read as follows: